AlistairKeiller/mac-config/README.md

 [editor.file-picker]
 hidden = false' > ~/.config/helix/config.toml
 # Add alistair directory to favorites in finder
-# Install Office 365 and grammarly
+# Install Office 365 and grammarly from app store
+# Install Ti student software from their website
 ```